 Career Pathway Certificate (GMAW)

 The average manufacturing worker earns $77,066 annually, including pay and benefits, while other industries earn $60,168.
-In the past decade, there has been 179 percent growth in advanced manufacturing produced products exported from Iowa.
+Since 2001, there has been 179 percent growth in advanced manufacturing produced products exported from Iowa.
 Iowa has the largest number of advanced manufacturing jobs in the Midwest, and by 2018, Iowa is predicted to have a shortfall of 6,672 skilled workers in this sector.

 Learn more about the changing world of advanced manufacturing!
 Elevate is a statewide initiative with resources available for you.